MrGrasss/TeleBlitz-BestTelebot/README.md

       dot or anything as text else it won't show up :)

-    - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm instead of a forward instantly.
-There is an option to randomly edit your message on a flag.
+    - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm.
+There is an option to randomly edit your message on flags, see 'Change message randomly' below.

-    - Mass Forwarder: Like MassDM but uses a forwarded message instead.
-Flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder.
-There is an option to randomly edit your message on a flag.

-    - Messages: In forwarding and mass messaging your message could get flagged if enough users report this message.
-      If you start to see "[ERROR] {phone} got flagged." prompt when trying to send this message it 99% means that this message is flagged and that you should change it ASAP!
-(The bot stops when it detects this behaviour and prompts the user)

     - Message Scraper: This function scrapes all messages in the channel and saves the users info of the sender of that message, this way you can also scrape channels that have their member list disabled aslong as chatting is allowed.
+      Using multiple clients for this would speed it up.

     - accounts.json: This is just a way to manually login to your clients, just a bit faster than normal.
       If you find it annoying that it keeps asking if you want to use accounts.json you can simply remove the accounts